nickthepayne/helly-ai/ai/README.md

 - No concrete implementations
 - No error handling

+How to install deps:
+- make install

-How to run tests:
+How to run (npm-like):
-- Placeholder for now.
-After scaffolding, run with `pytest`.
+- npm run dev

-How to run:
+How to run tests (npm-like):
-- Placeholder for now.
-After scaffolding, run with `uvicorn helly_ai.main:app --reload`.
+- npm run test